EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 );
 ```

 "Issuer" and "Audience" are two important values for how JWTs work.
-They specify which entity is creating the token (i.e. the "Issuer") and which entity is the token intended for for (i.e. the "Audience").
+They specify which entity is creating the token (i.e. the "Issuer") and which entity is the token intended for (i.e. the "Audience").
 We use the `IConfiguration` instance that we got as a dependency to fetch their values from the `VehicleQuotes/appsettings.json` file.

 > The "Issuer" and "Audience" parameters in `JwtSecurityToken`'s constructor correspond to JWT claims `iss` and `aud`, respectively.
 You can learn more about them and other claims in [the RFC](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1).